bartificer/programming-by-stealth/docs/pbs43.md

 ### Part 2 — A Generation Counter

-The second part of the challenge was to implement as counter showing the current generation of the automaton (each step is a generation).
+The second part of the challenge was to implement a counter showing the current generation of the automaton (each step is a generation).

 The first step is obviously to add another instance variable to the `bartificer.ca.Automaton` prototype to store the generation count.
-Again, initialised in the constructor:
+Here it is initialised in the constructor:

 ```javascript
 /**